An instructional video from Forest Vance on how to do the Turkish get-up.

 Today I have a special video for my friend Rick Kaselj of Exercises For Injuries.
 I’m going to talk about a new kettlebell exercise that you can use in your workouts, or with your training clients.

-Now you may or may not have seen this exercise, but it is a great way to learn the TGU.
-The Turkish get-up is a great exercise for shoulder mobility and stability, core strength, hip mobility, and a bunch of other things.
+You may or may not have seen this exercise, but it is a great way to learn the TGU.
+The Turkish get-up is a great exercise for shoulder and stability, core strength, hip mobility, and other things.

-BUT – it is also a bit tricky to learn, and it has a lot of moving parts.
+But – it is also a bit tricky to learn and has many moving parts.

 The half TGU is great to start with, and you can do it as a stand-alone exercise, but it also helps you learn the full movement.
 So I’ll walk you through it!

-The full Turkish get-up goes from lying on the ground to a standing position with a kettlebell overhead.
-With the half get up, we’re just practicing the first half of the movement.
+The full Turkish get-up goes from lying on the ground to standing with a kettlebell overhead.
+We’re just practicing the first half of the movement with the half-get-up.

 So all we’re going to do is start with the kettlebell right at the shoulder.
-The hand goes right through the handle of the ‘bell, pull it up to the frame, and rolls to the back.
+The hand goes right through the bell’s handle, pulls it up to the frame, and rolls to the back.

 That’s your half Turkish get up.
-That’s a great one to do to learn the full movement and to get a lot of the same benefits.
 Train hard, and see you next time!
+That’s a great thing to do to learn the full movement and get many of the same benefits.

 – Forest Vance, MS, RKC II